crispyDyne/ngDemo/README.md

 Assumes Node has already been installed, as well as the angular CLI.\
 https://cli.angular.io/

-## CLI comands to create components
+## CLI commands to create components

 ### Create App